chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 Triggering `updateName` by typing into the input invokes the setter for `name` installed by `@tracked`, and the setter calls `markAsChanged(this, 'name')`.
 Calling `markAsChanged` increments the global clock value, stores the updated clock value as the new clock value for `this.name`, and schedules a re-render.

 With these pieces in place, we can start to see how the system works as a whole.
-Reading a `@tracked` property while evaluating a value in the template informs the Glimmer VM that it was used in computing that template value.
+Reading a `@tracked` property while evaluating a value in the template informs the Glimmer <abbr title="virtual machine">VM</abbr> that it was used in computing that template value.
 Changing a `@tracked` property bumps the global and property clock values and schedules a new render.
 This leads us to idea (3): using the global clock values to know when to recompute values in templates.

 ### (3) Recomputing

-When rendering templates,[^reactive-again] the runtime sets up what is called a *tracking frame* for each new “computation” in the UI—values, components, helpers, modifiers, etc. A tracking frame is basically just a list of all the tracked properties that called `markAsUsed` while computing any particular value in the template.
-Since each tracking frame corresponds to a dynamic element of the UI, evaluating the entire UI the first time it is rendered produces a tree of tracking frames which corresponds exactly to the tree of UI components.
+When rendering templates,[^reactive-again] the runtime sets up what is called a *tracking frame* for each new “computation” in the <abbr title="user interface">UI</abbr>—values, components, helpers, modifiers, etc. A tracking frame is basically just a list of all the tracked properties that called `markAsUsed` while computing any particular value in the template.
+Since each tracking frame corresponds to a dynamic element of the <abbr title="user interface">UI</abbr>, evaluating the entire <abbr title="user interface">UI</abbr> the first time it is rendered produces a tree of tracking frames which corresponds exactly to the tree of <abbr title="user interface">UI</abbr> components.
 Critically, though, a tracking frame doesn’t store the *values* of the tracked properties referenced during its computation.
 Instead, the frame stores only a reference to each property along with the property’s current and previous global clock values.

 In a normal JavaScript invocation, there is no active tracking frame, so calling `markAsUsed` is a no-op.
 When rendering, a tracking frame *does* exist, and it ends up populated with the clock values for all the tracked properties used while calculating that value.
 When a given tracking frame “closes”, as at the close of a component invocation, it computes its *own* clock value.
 A tracking frame’s clock value is the maximum clock value of any of the properties marked as used in that frame.
 Since clock values are integers, this maximum clock value can be computed very simply: by using `Math.max`.[^math-max]

 As we saw above, changes enter the system by setting tracked properties.
-Recall that invoking `markAsChanged` bumps both the overall global clock value and the clock value for that property, and schedules a new render.[^coalescing] When the Glimmer VM re-renders, it can traverse the tree in a [depth-first search](https://medium.com/basecs/demystifying-depth-first-search-a7c14cccf056), comparing each frame’s current and cached clock values.
-If the clock value for a given frame hasn’t changed, nothing below it in the UI tree has changed, either—so we know we don’t need to re-render it.
+Recall that invoking `markAsChanged` bumps both the overall global clock value and the clock value for that property, and schedules a new render.[^coalescing] When the Glimmer <abbr title="virtual machine">VM</abbr> re-renders, it can traverse the tree in a [depth-first search](https://medium.com/basecs/demystifying-depth-first-search-a7c14cccf056), comparing each frame’s current and cached clock values.
+If the clock value for a given frame hasn’t changed, nothing below it in the <abbr title="user interface">UI</abbr> tree has changed, either—so we know we don’t need to re-render it.
 Checking whether that clock value has changed is literally just an integer equality check.
-At the nodes which *have* changed, the VM computes the new value and updates the DOM with the result.
+At the nodes which *have* changed, the <abbr title="virtual machine">VM</abbr> computes the new value and updates the <abbr title="document object model">DOM</abbr> with the result.

 [^math-max]: There are some details about how it checks the tree and makes sure that it manages its internal state correctly, but it really is [using `Math.max`](https://github.com/glimmerjs/glimmer-vm/blob/e8e2fc6f39a60baac2b72c1a19aea9585b162c47/packages/%40glimmer/validator/lib/validators.ts#L130:L172).

 [^reactive-again]: or when using a “reactive function” via [the upcoming `invokeHelper` functionality][invoke-helper]

-[^coalescing]: The VM coalesces these bumps so if you set a bunch of values in response to user action or API responses or other inputs, it only triggers *one* re-render, not *many*.
+[^coalescing]: The <abbr title="virtual machine">VM</abbr> coalesces these bumps so if you set a bunch of values in response to user action or <abbr title="application programming interface">API</abbr> responses or other inputs, it only triggers *one* re-render, not *many*.

 ## Summary